Zarathustra2/ResizingVec/README.md

 }
 ```

-Now when you insert an item with the index `5`.
+Inserting an item with the index `5`
 ```rust
 use resizing_vec::ResizingVec;